 Hip Hop Karaoke Montreal: When?
 Where?

-HHKmtl is usually held on a monthly basis --the last or second to last Thursday of the month-- at Le Belmont (map).
+HHKmtl used to be held on a monthly basis on the last or second to last Thursday of the month but as if 2014, the event started being held on a more infrequent, seasonal basis at Le Belmont (map).

 The next HHKmtl edition runs as of 11:30 p.m. on July 12, 2014 at Le Belmont (map).
 Doors open at 10 p.m.
 Admission $5 before 11 p.m., $10 after 11 p.m.
 The next HHKmtl after July will be in September.